- Campus screens

 - Website project guide

 Best practices for managing social media

 Whether you’ve just started a new account for your department or you’re a seasoned social media pro wondering what to do about a tricky comment, the information on this page will help you align your SFU social media account with both industry best practices and SFU’s values.

 Decide what content you want to post or share and how much of each topic and format.

 - 25 per cent of your own content

 - 75 per cent of the content from your community and related information

 Post on each of your networks throughout the week.
 It’s more important to post or share quality content than simply a higher quantity.

+Some channel analytics can show you when your audience is online.
+If possible, schedule posts around these times.
 Monitor your content to see how your audience responds to it.
 Adjust your content and posting frequency accordingly.

 - Follow people in your target audience and like their posts